 Understanding rakija is a process that involves identifying and enjoying the different types of Rakija, but also following the tradition of respect that comes with this ritual.

 Serbians take much pride in producing Rakija in the home.
 Making your own cheese, jam or wine is nothing strange in Serbia, and making rakija is no exception.
 Every Serbian either makes their own Rakija, has a cousin who makes it, or just knows somebody who makes it.

-If you truly want to get a taste of the real thing, you must know this: get in contact with the locals.
-They will show you the places where you can get good rakija, or, most likely, will share their own stock with you (commercial rakija is sold in supermarkets, but try to avoid this kind as it contains preservatives.)
-Serbians are very open and generous people with a big sense of hospitality.
+If you actually want to get a taste of the real thing, you must know this: get in contact with the locals.
+They will show you the places where you can get good Rakija, or, most likely, will share their own stock with you (commercial Rakija is sold in supermarkets, but try to avoid this kind as it contains preservatives.)
+Serbians are very open and generous people with a great sense of hospitality.
 They will open the door of their homes to you and treat you as a guest, offering you food and making you feel comfortable as if you are among friends.
 Even if their knowledge of English is little to none, through their gesticulation and big smiles, you will know you are in a safe place.

 Written by Ezequiel Gomez Davel for EuropeUpClose.com

 Recommended Travel Book and Guides for Serbia: